 - A. Vacuum Connection - B. Vacuum Plug - C. Hose - 9.
-Start the engine and move the throttle control lever to the "normal" position. - Place the main brush and vacuum fan control switch in the "on" position. - 11.
-Vacuum the area as required. - When finished, stop the engine and place the main brush and vacuum fan control switch in the "off" position. - Disassemble the vacuum wand and hose.
-Place them in their storage locations. - Low dump models: Replug the vacuum connection. - Pull the vacuum door arms up to open the fire door. - Low dump models: Pull the door retainer through the door brackets and latch to hold the vacuum door open.
+Start the engine and move the throttle control lever to the "normal" position. - 10.
+Place the main brush and vacuum fan control switch in the "on" position. - 11.
+Vacuum the area as required. - 12.
+When finished, stop the engine and place the main brush and vacuum fan control switch in the "off" position. - 13.
+Disassemble the vacuum wand and hose.
+Place them in their storage locations. - 14.
+Low dump models: Replug the vacuum connection. - 15.
+Pull the vacuum door arms up to open the fire door. - 16.
+Low dump models: Pull the door retainer through the door brackets and latch to hold the vacuum door open.

-Multi-level dump models: Pull the vacuum door chain and hook the hook in the eyelet to hold the vacuum door open.
+Multi-level dump models: Pull the vacuum door open.
+The spring will hold it open.